vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 ## LlamaRisk Recommendation

 We see no problem to offer a gauge to a new product in the bootstrapping phase.
 However, there has been a particularly low level of user interaction with USV so far, as evidenced by the high percentage of team owned tokens and negligible Curve pool utilization.
 A gauge can improve liquidity, but it can't ensure sustainable adoption if USV is fundamentally a product without demand.
-We recommend the DAO allow a period of bootstrapping and reevalutate USV adoption and Curve pool performance metrics in six months to determine if the gauge should remain.
+We recommend the DAO allow a period of bootstrapping and reevaluate USV adoption and Curve pool performance metrics in six months to determine if the gauge should remain.

 ## Appendix